InformationRetrievalFinalProject/Finalproject/README.md

 # search_frontend.py
 Flask app for search engine frontend. <br />
-This file contains all the main algorithms for retrieving relevant Wikipedia documents
+This file contains all the main algorithms for retrieving relevant Wikipedia documents.